Fizzychaldy24/General-IT-Documentation/README.md

 #### Resources:
 - [System Administration](System%20Administration/README.md) - A comprehensive guide covering **Linux**, **macOS**, **Windows** administration, and networking basics.

-## Hypervisors

-This section contains useful guides on managing and configuring **Hyper-V** and **VMware vSphere** environments.
-These guides will help you with essential tasks like network configuration, performance monitoring, storage management, and VM creation.

-### Virtualization Platforms Supported:

-#### Resources:
-- [Hyper-V/VMware vSphere Guide](Hypervisors/README.md): A comprehensive guide covering key configurations, management, and troubleshooting steps for both **Hyper-V** and **VMware vSphere** environments.

 ## Ticketing Systems

 This section provides guides and best practices for setting up and configuring ticketing systems for IT helpdesk support.